Concealed Handgun License Class

 as licensing of individuals to teach the courses.

 The course takes approximately 4 hours to complete, and consists of several modules, covering

 - Laws that relate to carrying a handgun

 - Laws that relate to use of deadly force

 - Non-violent dispute resolution

 The written test is short, and includes multiple-choice and true-false questions only.
 Anyone who pays

-The shooting proficiency test is done after the written test.
+The shooting proficiency test is done separately.
 It doesn't take long.
 You will be shooting

 at a large target, at a close distance.
 Few people have any trouble with it, but if necessary, we will work